 a visa petition or labor certification that was filed between January 14, 1998 and April 30, 2001 AND you can also prove that you were physically present in the U.S. on December 21, 2000.

-Any such visa petition or labor certification must have either been approved or been “approvable when filed.”
-Approvable when filed means, in general, that the petition was valid, not fraudulent, and the relevant relationship actually existed when the petition was filed.
+Any such visa petition or labor certification must have either been approved or been “approvable when filed," which means that the petition was valid, not fraudulent, and the relevant relationship actually existed when the petition was filed.

 USCIS will usually approve the I-130 petition if there is enough evidence to show that the petitioner is a U.S. citizen or LPR and the alien beneficiary has a relationship with the petitioner that makes him or her theoretically eligible for an immigrant visa.

-Once USCIS approves the I-130, the immigration judge will accept and make a decision on the Application for Adjustment of Status (Form I-485).
+Once USCIS approves the I-130, the immigration judge will accept and make a decision on Form I-485, Application to Adjust Status or Register Permanent Residence.
 When reviewing the I-485, the immigration judge may apply special rules for persons who are adjusting status in court rather than through USCIS.